Lab Patient Data Breach Lawsuit

 AMCA Data Breach Claims

-Quest, LabCorp, and other labs had the duty to keep patient information safe and secure but failed in that duty.
+AMCA along with their clients, Quest, Optum, and other labs, had the duty to keep patient information safe and secure but failed in that duty and may have placed millions of patients’ data at risk.

-The Quest Diagnostics, LabCorp Class Action data breach lawsuits claim that the company failed to properly safeguard consumers’ information which allowed hackers to access its systems for eight months.
-If the company had properly safeguarded accounting and computer systems, the breach would not have occurred and if systems had been properly monitored, the breach would have been discovered much sooner.
+The Quest Diagnostics, Optum 360 data breach lawsuits claim that the company failed to properly safeguard consumers’ information which allowed hackers to access its systems for eight months.
+If the companies had properly safeguarded accounting and computer systems, the breach would not have occurred and if systems had been properly monitored, the breach would have been discovered much sooner.

-The data breach lawsuits claim specifically that Quest Diagnostics, LabCorp or other lab companies failed to:
+The data breach lawsuits claim specifically that AMCA and lab companies including Quest Diagnostics, Optum 360, LabCorp and others failed to:

 - Construct and maintain appropriate data security systems to prevent intrusion, data breach and cyberattack